Meet Our Spiritual Care Team

 Sandie looks to her wise daughter, poetry, hiking in the MetroParks, music, and time with family and friends to keep her grounded.

 Betsy Hamm joined the MetroHealth Spiritual Care team in May 2019.
-As a Staff Chaplain, she serves as the unit chaplain for Inpatient Psychiatry, Surgical Intensive Care, Pediatrics, Pediatric Intensive Care, General Medicine, and Acute Care for Elders.
+As a Staff Chaplain, she serves as the unit chaplain for Inpatient Psychiatry, Medical Intensive Care, the Medical Stepdown Unit, Pediatrics, Pediatric Intensive Care, General Medicine, and Acute Care for Elders.
 Before coming to Metro, Betsy worked in hospice and as an on-call chaplain.

 Betsy earned her Master of Divinity degree from Loyola University Chicago and completed a residency in Clinical Pastoral Education (CPE) at The Louis Stokes Cleveland VA Medical Center.
 Betsy also completed the two-year certification in spiritual direction through the Ignatian Spirituality Institute at John Carroll University.
-She is ordained through the Federation of Christian Ministers.
+She is endorsed for ministry by the Federation of Christian Ministers.

 Fr.
 Justin Freeman, O. de M.